DaniBodor/MitoticScoring/README.md

 ## Identify & score mitotic cells
 Results are saved after each analyzed cell to avoid losing data after crashes or mistakes.
-Furthermore, previous progress can be loaded when re-running ISA for the same experiment so that you can stop in the middle of an analysis and carry on another time without losing track of where you were.
+Furthermore, previous progress can be loaded when re-running ISAF for the same experiment so that you can stop in the middle of an analysis and carry on another time without losing track of where you were.
 Also, at any point you can close the current image and open a different (or the same) one without crashing or losing your progress.

 ### Step 1: indicate cell
 <img src="https://user-images.githubusercontent.com/14219087/158399302-36f1f1f0-7297-47e3-8f94-2460da1848fa.png" width=50% align="right">
 A text window opens instructing you how to proceed.
 For each time point, the window will re-appear stating the frame number of the previous time points to help keep track.
 Boxes from previous events remain visible to keep track of which cells have already been scored.
-Also boxes are saved in your save location after each analyzed cell and automatically reloaded when you restart ISA on the same cell (same experiment name).
+Also boxes are saved in your save location after each analyzed cell and automatically reloaded when you restart ISAF on the same cell (same experiment name).

 ##### Now you can:
 - draw a box around the cell of interest.
 Depending on your [settings](https://github.com/DaniBodor/MitoticScoring#settings-for-visual-tracking), you do or do not have to add the box to the ROI manager (hit t); or
-- type 'skip' at the end of the text window to skip the box for a time point, and ISA will progress without an entry for this stage; or
+- type 'skip' at the end of the text window to skip the box for a time point, and ISAF will progress without an entry for this stage; or
 - close the text wiondow to end the session; or
 - open a different image and carry on there (if you close all open images while the text window is open, a pop up will appear allowing you to open another image).
 - type 'hide' or 'show' to toggle whether or not previous ROIs are displayed in the image in case it is getting too crowded; or